bryce-evans/webgl-portals/README.md

 The core of the Portals framework extends Three.js classes: Material, Mesh, and Group.

 This framework was written top down with final user-syntax being the center of the design.
+The mechanics of rendering the scenes is kept internal.
 To render a cube with each face showing a portal into a difference scene, only a few lines are needed:
 ```
     var cube_scenes = [];